 A quality seed mix including canary seed, various millets and panicum forms the basis of the cut-throat finch’s diet.
 Seed lacks many essential vitamins and minerals which must be compensated for by introducing other foods.
-Sprouting seed increases its nutritional value and is a cheap way to improve your birds health.
+Sprouting seed increases its nutritional value and is a cheap way to improve your bird’s health.
 Freshly grown green seed heads should also be offered frequently.

-Some leafy green should be provided throughout the year.
+Some leafy greens should be provided throughout the year.
 Kale, bok choy, endive and silverbeet are the most nutritious and will be readily eaten.
 Spinach can also be given, but only sparingly as it can contribute to calcium deficiency.

 Live food is an important component of the cut throat finch’s diet and should be provided throughout the year – especially during the breeding season.
 Mealworms, maggots, termites, and small crickets will be consumed readily.
 Commercial soft finch food mixes can also be provided for an added nutrient boost, particularly when breeding.